 Each state keeps a record of their state citizen’s criminal background.
 These databases are linked together so you are able to track criminal backgrounds from another state.
 You can go to county courthouse and inquire, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state, you might have to pay for a more complete search.
+You must know which county the crime occurred in, and in the event that it was in a different state, you might have to pay for a more complete search.

 When you look up someone’s criminal record you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: